Feelings in Spanish: 50 Useful Ways to Describe Your Emotions

-9. ¡Cómo mola!
+9. ¡Cómo mola! — How cool!

-The phrase “¡Cómo mola!“ is just one of many colloquial ways to express the concept of “cool” in Spanish.
+This phrase is just one of many colloquial ways to express the concept of “cool” in Spanish.

-10. Es la leche
+10. Es la leche — It’s awesome

-Literally, “It’s the milk,” this fun phrase is used to describe something awesome.
+Literally “it’s the milk,” this fun phrase is used to describe something awesome.

 ¿Te gusta la guitarra española?